nebbirivera/CBDC-in-a-developing-economy/README.md

 # Central Bank Digital Currency in a Developing Economy

-*Pablo Nebbi Rivera Moreno and Karol Lorena Triana Montaño*
+Authors: *Pablo Nebbi Rivera Moreno and Karol Lorena Triana Montaño*

 This repository contains the document and supporting code used for the research paper named "*Central Bank Digital Currency in a Developing Economy: A Dynamic